szweibel/workshops/mapping.md

 estimated time:
   - 4 hours

-dependencies:
-  workshop prerequisites:
+prerequisites:
-    data-ethics:
+  - data-ethics:
       description: "(Recommended) In order to have a better understanding of the data formats we handle in this workshop, if you don't already have a foundational understanding of data formats and types, you can start by walking through our Data Ethics workshop."
       recommended: true

 installations:
-      qgisguide:
+  - qgisguide:
       description: "(Required) To complete this workshop you will need to install QGIS.
 Step by step installation instructions are available here."
       required: true

 before getting started:
   - "[Create an ESRI Online Public account](https://doc.arcgis.com/en/arcgis-online/get-started/create-account.htm) (required) You will need to create a free account for ESRI Online to participate in this workshop."